sighupio/fury-kubernetes-networking/katalog/cilium/MAINTENANCE.md

 1.2.
 Compare the `MAINTENANCE.values.yaml`with the one from the chart `/tmp/cilium/values.yaml` and port the changes that are needed.
 For example, update the image tags and check that parameters that were in use are still valid.

 > 💡 **TIP**
-> You can a YAML and Kubernetes-aware tool like [Dyff](https://github.com/homeport/dyff) to compare the files.
+> You can use a YAML and Kubernetes-aware tool like [Dyff](https://github.com/homeport/dyff) to compare the files.
 Dyff will help you to identify the differences between the manifests in a more human-readable way.
 > For example:
 >
 > ```bash